 - Adults aged 19-64

 - Disabled individuals, adults over the age of 65, blind individuals, those needing assistance with nursing home, personal care or adult living facilities

 - Family planning services for both men and women who are not eligible for full Medicaid

 - Those persons associated with TANF eligibility

-An AG payment is issued to an individual monthly, to be used with a designated amount of their monthly income to pay an ALF or AFC a maximum monthly rate.
+An AG payment is issued to an individual monthly, to be used with a designated amount of their monthly income to pay an ALF, AFC, or a supportive housing facility a maximum monthly rate.
 This rate is determined by the Virginia General Assembly and is adjusted periodically.

 AG applicants must complete an Application for Benefits and submit it to an eligibility worker at the local department of social services in the city or county where the individual lived prior to entering an institution such as an ALF, hospital or nursing home.
 The eligibility worker will evaluate the individual’s financial eligibility for AG.
 The worker has 45 days to process the application.

 AG recipients also receive a personal needs allowance (PNA) for such items as clothing, medical co-payments, tobacco products, sodas, snacks, over-the-counter medications, dental care, eyeglasses, and activities or items an ALF or AFC provider is not required to provide.